jadecobra/python_tdd_exercises/source/truth_table/projects/elevator.rst

 I ran tests for a elevator with these inputs:

-* are the doors clear?
+* are the doors closed?
 * is it above the weight limit?
 * was the number for a floor pushed?
 * was the emergency button pushed?